Help is available. Speak with someone today.

 • Thinking about relapsing and trying to justify temptation.

 Eventually, these feelings will lead to a physical relapse in which the individual starts using drugs again.
-Spouses of freshly recovered individuals must stay vigilant for the warning signs of relapse and develop a plan to prevent their spouses from relapsing.
+Spouses of freshly recovered individuals can stay vigilant for the warning signs of relapse and develop a plan to prevent their spouses from relapsing.

 Developing A Relapse Prevention Plan

-Communication is an essential part of any healthy relationship, but it is even more crucial when one spouse has a history of addiction.
 Keeping lines of communication open is vital to any marriage, so be sure to let your spouse know that he or she can come to you for help free of judgment.
-Addiction is incredibly isolating so make sure your spouse knows he or she can rely on you for support.

-You must also encourage honest communication.
-If you suspect your spouse is struggling with the early stages of emotional or mental relapse, start an honest and constructive conversation rather than taking a confrontational approach.
 Let your spouse know you are concerned and want to help him or her through this phase.
 Sometimes minor adjustments in lifestyle can be enough to avert a relapse or help a struggling spouse overcome an acute temptation.

 Rehab Options